Ubugeeei/ocr-ts/docs/reference/stroke-data.md

 ### jTegaki

-jTegaki allows you to create stroke data via GUI and outputs a language-independent TecackStroke.
+jTegaki allows you to create stroke data via GUI and outputs a language-independent TecackDataset.
 The format is XML.
 For detailed usage, please refer to [Tools > jTegaki](/tools/j-tegaki).

 ### codegen